-- Provide the client with a personal recommendation not to transfer or convert their pension, if the adviser judges such a transfer not to be in their interests
+- Provide you with a personal recommendation not to transfer or convert your pension, if the adviser judges such a transfer not to be in your interests

-- Tell the client that it is unclear whether they would benefit from a pension transfer.
-If the client still wants to proceed with a transfer, the traditional full advice process must then be completed.
+- Tell you that it is unclear whether you would benefit from a pension transfer.
+If you still want to proceed with a transfer, the traditional full advice process must then be completed.

 Given the shortened nature of the process, abridged advice will carry a reduced cost compared to that associated with full advice.
 But it should open more holders of defined benefit pensions to the fact that there is merit in considering this further.